Awards & Assessment

 Award Applications

 Every chapter is expected to participate in GAAP as outlined by the OSFL Recognition Policy.
 Chapter Presidents will receive a unique Microsoft Teams folder to submit their GAAP documentation.
 Resources to support a chapter’s submission is included below.
-Once all documentation has been uploaded, the chapter must submit the certification form in BeInvolved.
+Once all documentation has been uploaded, the chapter must submit the certification form in beINvolved.

 Questions regarding the application process or award ceremony should be emailed to osfl@indiana.edu.